ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the challenges that were completed.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
-The value of the identifier MUST be the ASCII representation of the domain name.
-If a domain name contains Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
+If a domain name contains non-ASCII Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
 Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn--" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names